clayton-hankins/boats/README.md

 ```

 > !Tip: These variables will override any variables injected into the tpl engine from the `process.env`

-### Deprecated
-If you were using the pre 1.0.0 release, sorry, but we the json-refs bundler was dropped.

 ## Changelog
 - 2020/08/29 2.0.0:  (to be released) Route permissions will not auto inject a namespace by default, this is a breaking change from v1 behaviour